Sebazzz/sebazzz.github.io/_posts/2020-11-12-when-in-doubt-change-your-filament.md

 I'd like to immediately dive deep with whatever filament and printer I have.
 No temperature towers, no retraction tests, just a simple calibration cube to test to show any  problems, and go ahead.

 At first printing went "okay".
-I printed the Cute Octopus show below.
+I printed the Cute Octopus shown below.

 ![Octopus printed with bad filament](/images/blog/2020-11-12-when-in-doubt-change-your-filament-octo.jpg)